Storware/vprotect-manual/overview/architecture.md

 * **vProtect Server** - central point of vProtect management, provides administrative Web UI, APIs and is a central repository of metadata.
 * **vProtect Node** - data mover that performs backups, restores and mounts:
-  * you can have multiple nodes,
+  * multiple nodes can be deployed for scalability or other reasons,
   * all nodes are managed by the server and need to be registered to the server.

 ## Component placement

-* **vProtect Server and Node can be installed in the same system**
+* **vProtect Server and Node can be installed on the same host**
-* Server can be installed on a physical machine or VM - nodes just need to be able to connect to it.
+* The Server can be installed on a physical machine or VM - externally deployed nodes require network connectivity to the Server and PowerProtect DD target(s).
-* Nodes can be installed also inside a VM or physical machine, but keep in mind that some backup strategies require Node to be installed as a VM on a Hypervisor Cluster \(especially when "disk attachment" export mode is mentioned\).
+* Nodes may be deployed as physical or virtual systems, unless selected backup strategy requires the Node to be installed as a VM on a Hypervisor Cluster \(especially when the "disk attachment" export mode is mentioned\).
 * Both components are installed on a CentOS/RHEL 8 minimal.

 For detailed deployment scenarios refer to the following sections: